donomii/vort-winfs/README.md

 Attempts to mount http://server.name.com:8088/ on z:\

 Network mounting is still very much in development.
-The full suite of filesystem calls is not yet supported, however it now works well enough that you can save and load both .text and pictures on the remote drive
+The full suite of filesystem calls is not yet supported, however it now works well enough that you can save and load both text and pictures on the remote drive

 Don't use this program to store important information, your data may dissappear without warning.